 How do you search for a restaurant or a place near you?
 You go on Google search or Google Maps, type the restaurant’s name or the type of food you like, right?

 Google brings results that are usually a combination of the proximity to your location and the ratings that a local business has on Google.
 And that rating is actually aggregated by the reviews people submit on Google maps for a particular location.

 As we can both agree, people do read Google reviews.
 But why?

 Google reviews provide valuable information about а business’s operations and customers’ actual experiences who had a real interaction with that business.
-For the truth’s sake, Google is the most important review platform.
+For the truth’s sake, Google reviews matter mostly because customers discover local businesses there making Google the most important review platform for local business.